chrisbensen/micronaut/setup_development/setup_development.md

-# Local Development with Micronaut + Micronaut Data + Graal
+# Setup Development for Micronaut and GraalVM

 ## Introduction

 In this lab you will take a fresh OCI compute instance and set it up for development for an application that uses Micronaut, ATP and GraalVM.

-Estimated Lab Time: &lt;10&gt; minutes
+Estimated Lab Time: 10 minutes

 Objectives